Manuel-M-M/MetropolixServer/README.md

 4. Create database: php bin/console doctrine:database:create
 5. Import file: .sql php bin/console doctrine:database:import resources/sql/metropolix_db.sql
 6. In the .env file in DATABASE_URL enter your username and password and the name of the db if you change it
+7. In the MoviesController.php file you need to use your own tmdb (the movie database) api key in order to get the movies.
 ```
 ```
 See Deployment to know how to deploy the project.